Trading Education Center

 Monday Effect

 Markets often gap down on Mondays due to weekend news accumulation.
-First-hour trading can be more volatile as traders react to 48+ hours of information.
+First-hour trading sees high volatility as 48+ hours of information gets digested.

 Friday Afternoon Syndrome

 Position squaring before weekends creates unique price action.
-Reduced volume after 3 PM EST can lead to unpredictable moves.
+Reduced volume after 3 PM EST can lead to unpredictable, low-conviction moves.

 Triple Witching